myaqut/Bank-Management-System-Microservice/README.md

-# Bank Management System Microservice
+# Bank Management System Webservice

 ## Description
-This project is a Kotlin-based microservice for a bank management system.
+This project is a Kotlin-based webservice for a bank management system.
 It uses the Spring Boot framework to develop REST APIs that interact with a PostgreSQL database.

 ## Features
 - REST APIs: The project provides a set of REST APIs to perform CRUD operations on the bank management system's database.